keepwatch/Ansible-OpenSSL/README.md

 ## How to install

-Scripts will be compiled and copied into the default Ansible module folder.
-The process assumes this folder is `/usr/share/ansible`.
-If this is not the location of your system's Ansible Module folder, please modify the script to point to the correct location.
-This script also assumes you have the correct permissions to write to the Ansible Module folder.
-If you don't use something like `sudo`, `chmod`, or `chown` to give yourself access.
+Scripts will be compiled and placed into the ../dist directory of the repo.
+The contents of this folder must be saved to your Ansible module library location (default /usr/lib/ansible) - see [here](http://docs.ansible.com/ansible/intro_configuration.html#library) for the config file entry.

 **INSTALL**

-`sh build.sh && sh sync.sh`
+`sh build.sh`

 **What they hell are you building?**